 Administrative law can only be created by independent government agencies.
-And, the legislative branch of government (House of Representatives, Senate and President) still have some control over what regulations are made.
+But, the House of Representatives, Senate and President still have some control over what regulations are made.

 International law involves treaties… or a set of rules/guidelines/laws… that countries agree to follow.

-Go to the What Are Laws assignment in Canvas and tell me three things.
+Go to the What Are Laws assignment in Canvas and tell me four things.

 - What steps does it take to get a bill into law?

-- Who represents you in the House and Senate in Washington D.C.?
-(Make sure to indicate where you live.)
+- Who represents you in the House of Representatives in Washington D.C.?